OpenLiberty/ci.maven/CONTRIBUTING.md

 ## Raising issues
 Please raise any bug reports on the [Liberty Maven Plug-in project repository's GitHub issue tracker](https://github.com/OpenLiberty/ci.maven/issues).
 Be sure to search the list to see if your issue has already been raised.

 A good bug report is one that makes it easy for everyone to understand what you were trying to do and what went wrong.
 Provide as much context as possible so we can try to recreate the issue.

+Please make sure to test the build using [maven-wrapper](https://maven.apache.org/wrapper/maven-wrapper-plugin/index.html), too.
+This way we can exclude local maven versions from being the origin of your issue.

 ## Contributor License Agreement
 If you are contributing code changes via a pull request for anything except trivial changes, you must signoff on the [Individual Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/release/cla/open-liberty-cla-individual.pdf) If you are doing this as part of your job you may also wish to get your employer to sign a CCLA [Corporate Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/release/cla/open-liberty-cla-corporate.pdf).
 Instructions how to sign and submit these agreements are located at the top of each document.
 Trivial changes such as Typos, redundant spaces, minor formatting and spelling errors will be labeled as "CLA trivial", and don't require a signed CLA for consideration.